-Degree: Associate of Applied Science in Protective Services Technology with a major in Police Science

-Purpose: The curriculum in Police Science has been designed to expand the knowledge of students so they may seek employment in the various fields of law enforcement.
+Degree: Associate of Applied Science in Protective Services Technology with a major in Police Science Length: Four-semester (two-year) program Purpose: The curriculum in Police Science has been designed to expand the knowledge of students so they may seek employment in the various fields of law enforcement.
 This curriculum is applicable to both the preparatory student and the active police officer.
 If students wish to pursue a four-year degree, many of the courses will transfer to a four-year institution.
 WCC has articulation agreements with some four-year institutions where the student can enroll as a junior.